ChristianHiland/LunSystems/README.md

 # LunSystems
 LunSystems is a group of projects made by me (Christian).
-LunSystems is a automation tool, that will compile all the selected projects, and compact them into a lunpack (For HowlingOS System Updates, and Across LunSystems Software).
+LunSystems is a automation tool, that will compile all the selected projects, and compact them into a lunpack (For HowlingOS System Updates, and Across LunSystems Software) Along with their standalone forms.

 LunSystems contains projects like: